PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 09:29:56
+Last updated: 2024-04-06 09:30:29
-Random Quote: I needed to get on the shuttle so I could escape this ridiculous planetSpoiler alert, I'm still here. - Sheldon
+Random Quote: I put up a good fight but I lost.
+For the first time, but not the last. - Rue Bennett